 Any evil character played by Breaking Bad’s Giancarlo Esposito is an automatic win, and Moff Gideon is no exception.
 The man just knows how to be bad.
 The Star Wars villain is as menacing as they get, while never falling into caricature and provides a palpable threat all the way through The Mandalorian.

 The growing rivalry between Moff Gideon and Din Djarin has become a highlight of the sci-fi series.
 Their clash at the end of The Mandalorian season 1 was a particular pulse-raising highlight, as was their duel in season 2 when Din Djarin took the Darksaber.
+But everyone can agree that the penultimate episode of season 3 saw Moff Gideon reach another level, and cemented his status as one of the best Star Wars villains of all time.
 We can’t wait to see what’s next in store for Moff Gideon.

 Yes, we know he’s really called Grogu.
 But let’s be honest, he’s always going to be known as Baby Yoda.
 While Din Djarin might be the main character, Baby Yoda is the real star of the show.

 Despite his cute exterior, the green little Star Wars alien is immensely powerful with the Force, and it’s been a delight to watch him grow more confident with his powers under the mentorship of Din Djarin.
 We’re glad that after a brief stint of training with Luke Skywalker, Baby Yoda is back where he belongs: with his dangerous space dad.

 Bo-Katan was an important character in Star Wars before she showed up in The Mandalorian season 2.
 In the animated series The Clone Wars, she was the sister of the ruler of Mandalore, Duchess Satine.
 That was, until Satine met her death.